tomaszsita/elerning-api-demo/Decisions.md

 **Trade-off**: Bit more complex setup, but much cleaner separation of concerns.

 ### Factory Pattern
-Created factories for Progress, Enrollment, and test data.
+Created factories for Progress, Enrollment, ProgressHistory, ProgressChangedEvent, and test data.
 Makes testing easier with proper DI and keeps entity creation logic in one place.

 **Trade-off**: More files, but services are cleaner and more testable.